ralphavalon/springfox-deep-link-issue/README.md

 - It starts with Springfox version 2.9.2 (which deep linking doesn't work).

-- After starting the application, calling the URL (it would be better call on anonymous browser and then close after calling it):
+- After starting the application, calling the URL (it would be better call on incognito mode and then close after calling it):

 http://localhost:8080/swagger-ui.html#/some-controller/deepLinkUsingGET